stephenkilbourn/intomydigitalforest/notes/azure sa expert recertified.md

 ---

-# AWS Solutions Architect Associate Again
+# Azure Solutions Architect Expert Still

 I last posted in [[aws sa recertified]], that I planned to get my AWS Developers Associate.
 Well, I started that training, but a newborn and a looming deadline for my Azure Solutions Architect Expert both hit this simmer.
 I decided to postpone AWS until spring and take the Azure one before it expired.